Business rates are payable on all occupied and some unoccupied business premises within North Somerset.

 If you have a query or wish to appeal against your rateable value contact the VOA on 03000 505 150 or visit their website.
 Please note however, that rates are payable pending any query or appeal.

 Depending on your circumstances and nature of your business you may be entitled to relief.
-The amount of small business relief has temporarily increased with effect from 1 October 2010.

 Small business rate relief scheme